hkchung59/datasciencecoursera/README.md

 4.2 Replace activity number into dself explanatory descriptive names

 ##5.
 Save the final data into a text file
-5.1 Saved a text file called "newTidyData.txt" using write.csv funtion
+5.1 Saved a text file called "newTidyData.txt" using write.csv function